DrLex0/quake-frogbots/waypoint/README.md

 As you can see, pretty complicated, but having bots open these doors and obtain the precious item behind it, makes them more realistic and challenging.
 Look at `hohoho2` for a full example of all the above.

 (Nerdy detail: the lower the zone number you use for the thing behind the door (ideally 1), the more efficient the program will run.
 But unless you want to run the bots on an ancient machine, this doesn't matter at all of course.)

+### Become a Frogbot
+Last but not least, you may have noticed the `F4` key which is bound to `TOGGLE FROGBOT`, and it does exactly that.
+Not only is this very cool because you can actually look through the eyes of a bot, it is also _tremendously useful_ to test how the bot will behave from a certain starting point and configuration in the map.
+There are a few **rules** though:

+1. Paths must have been calculated, which currently only happens upon loading the map.
+In other words:
+   - this will only work on previously compiled waypoints;
+   - adding or deleting markers or paths, and then activating this, is **a guarantee for crashing the game,** and you will **lose your work** unless you saved it — _you have been warned._
+     (I might at some point provide a way to trigger recomputing of paths, but this is not trivial.)
+2. Small changes like adding or removing modes to existing paths, or nudging the position of markers, are safe and can be tested on-the-fly.
+Changing marker types may not always have an effect.
+   It is _always_ best to dump your changes, rebuild, and reload, before testing them with this feature.
+3. You should not be in manual mode, the bot will act like a drunken madman otherwise.
+You should not be in `NOCLIP` mode either.
+4. There are differences between the bot running in Quake and in QuakeWorld engines.
+They are not huge, but especially jumps can be different.
+What works well in the waypoint tool might not work well in QW, and vice versa.
+You should still test your waypoints thoroughly in a QW engine.

+You can test rocket jumps if you first pick up the prerequisites (obviously, a RL and rockets, but also enough health and armour).
+The random factor for RJs is disabled in the waypoint tool, and the bot will always want to RJ.

+If you want to live dangerously and test changes on-the-fly, make it a reflex to first dump your waypoint data to the console and then a file (`F1`, `F5`) before pressing `F4`.